mika-long/vis-decode-analysis/README.md

 ## Repository structure

-- 📁 `analysis\`: contains Quarto and Jupyter notebooks for analyzing results for each task
+- 📁 `analysis\`: contains Quarto notebooks for analyzing results for each task
   - `pymc_files\`: python files using `PyMC` and `arivz` to analyze results
   - `quarto_files\`: R files using `brms` and `ggplot2` to analyze results
   - 📁 `fitted_models`: contains fitted `brms` models as well as `.nc` models, available on [OSF](https://osf.io/prtfq/files/osfstorage?view_only=1c7104a9488940a6aa5a042d41bb1232).